Lesterpaintstheworld/terminal-velocity/specifications.md

 - **Technical Accuracy**: Ensure that all technical elements are accurately represented and validated against credible sources.
 - **Character Development**: Assess the depth and growth of characters throughout the narrative.
 - **Thematic Clarity**: Verify that the themes are clearly articulated and resonate throughout the story.
+- **Narrative Engagement**: Evaluate the ability of the narrative to captivate and maintain reader interest.
+- **Technical Accuracy**: Ensure that all technical elements are accurately represented and validated against credible sources.
+- **Character Development**: Assess the depth and growth of characters throughout the narrative.
+- **Thematic Clarity**: Verify that the themes are clearly articulated and resonate throughout the story.

 ### Narrative Structure
 - Identify the overall narrative arc and key plot points.